Digital Photography Tips, Tutorials and Resources

 3. Not Using a Good Template

-You want to make sure that your site looks great and follows the modern best practices.
+Although we’re often told not to, many of us judge books by their covers.
+People will also judge your business by your website!
+That’s why you want to make sure that your site looks great and follows the best practices.

-We have compiled a list of 55 best free photography themes for WordPress that will have something for everyone.
+See our more detailed list of 55 best free photography themes for WordPress for more recommendations.

 4. Not using the Right Plugins